 inexpensive, safe launch systems to deliver thousands, perhaps

-millions, of people into orbit.
+millions, of people to orbit.
 If this seems unrealistic, note

-most people in space settlements will be born there, and
+people.
+Indeed, eventually most people in space settlements may be

 A space settlement is a home in orbit.

 - Rather than live on the outside of a planet, settlers will live

 inside of large spacecraft.
 Free-space settlement